techidaily/site-change-location/source/_posts/in-2024-5-hassle-free-solutions-to-fake-location-on-find-my-friends-of-oppo-a18-drfone-by-drfone-virtual-android.md

 ![Android security patch level](https://images.wondershare.com/drfone/article/2019/09/fake-gps-joystick-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** Remember the date mentioned besides the “Android security patch level” is when it was first released.
 Please do not take it otherwise, that it is the date when you might have installed Google’s security patch.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2.1 For Android 6.0 and Above (New Security Patch) - AFTER March 5, 2017